How to Get Example KPIs

-Sure, you can get some good ideas, but there are some risks you have to acknowledge first:
+Sure, searching for example KPIs can give you some good ideas, but there are some risks that are important to be aware of:

 - rarely are sample measures described in enough detail for you to understand exactly how to compute them